jlapeyre/Symata.jl/README.md

 that is, one meant to provide a unifying interface to a number of mathematics languages with various programming models.

-- It is meant to be useful to people who do not like to program computers, as well as those who do.
+- meant to be useful to people who do not like to program computers, as well as those who do.
 The former includes people who prefer not to think about classes, methods, objects, dispatch, stack traces, etc.